tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/分布式数据库 TDSQL/开发指南/分布式事务_intl_en.md

-In TencentDB for TDSQL, a transaction usually involves data of multiple physical nodes.
+In TDSQL for MySQL, a transaction usually involves data of multiple physical nodes.
 Such transactions are called distributed transactions.
 TDSQL supports XA and non-XA distributed transaction protocols.
 By default, TDSQL (kernel version 5.7 or later) supports distributed transactions which are imperceptible to the client and as easy-to-use as non-distributed transactions.
 Distributed transactions in TDSQL adopt a two-phase commit protocol (2PC) to ensure the atomicity and consistency of transactions, and support such isolation levels as `Read committed`, `Repeatable read`, and `Serializable`.